Java-prog-class-2021/Game4/README.md

 Controls: WASD to move, Mouse1/Left Click to shoot
 Scoring: Each zombie kill = +10 pts
-HP: The player initially starts with 50 Health, and every contact the player makes w/ a zombie is a loss of -8 health
+HP: The player initially starts with 50 Health, and every contact the player makes w/ a zombie is a loss of -8 health (this damage increases by +2 per round)

 Objective: Kill as many zombies as possible for a high score & stay alive for as many rounds as you can!